A new Channel 5 documentary examines the disgusting crimes of Levi Bellfield, killer of Milly Dowler – but who were his other victims?

-Marsha Louise McDonnell, 19, was beaten over the head with a blunt instrument near her home in Hampton in February 2003.
+Levi beat Marsha Louise McDonnell, 19, over the head with a blunt instrument near her home in Hampton in February 2003.

-The wound was inflicted shortly after she got off the 111 bus from Kingston upon Thames at the stop on Percy Road.
+He inflicted the wound shortly after she got off the 111 bus from Kingston upon Thames at the stop on Percy Road.

-Levi sold his Vauxhall Corsa car six days after the murder very cheaply.
+Levi sold his Vauxhall Corsa car six days after the murder to destroy any evidence.

 Levi ran a wheel-clamping business which operated in and around West Drayton, where he lived.

-Amélie Delagrange was seen by CCTV cameras which showed her walking towards Twickenham Green after she missed her stop on the bus home.
+CCTV cameras showed Amélie Delagrange walking towards Twickenham Green after she missed her stop on the bus home.

 Amélie Delagrange was a 22-year-old French student visiting the UK.

-Within 24 hours, the police established that she might have been killed by the same person who had killed Marsha McDonnell eighteen months earlier.
+The police believed she was killed by the same person who had killed Marsha McDonnell 18 months earlier.